 The Institute organizes collective research projects with academic and policy institutions internationally, and academic and practical training initiatives conducted by faculty examining international law questions.
 Student research papers are integral parts of many of these projects; students also plan and co-organize conferences and workshops with faculty.
-Current research includes a longstanding project on Global Administrative Law (GAL) and a new project on megaregional agreements (MegaReg).
+Current research includes a longstanding project on Global Administrative Law (GAL) and specific projects on megaregional-scale regulation (MegaReg), relations of infrastructure (physical, digital, and legal) to regulation (Infrareg), and global private and hybrid governance.
+An overarching GIAS-supported program on International Legal Orders and Their Histories enables an interdisciplinary scholarly network and numerous events.
+The IILJ works jointly with NYU Law’s new Guarini Institute for Global Legal Studies on major programs on digital-tech governance and global data law.
 Past projects addressed indicators as a technology of global governance, climate finance, and inter-institutional relations.

 The Director of the Institute is Professor Benedict Kingsbury.
 Angelina Fisher serves as Program Director.
 Paul Mertenskötter and Thomas Streinz work as Institute Fellows.
 Rachel Jones is the Institute’s Administrator.